Can I have the 30% ruling if I start my own business?

 What are the general residence requirements for entrepreneurs?

-That is assessed by the IND upon advice of The Netherlands Enterprise Agency (RVO), a part of Dutch Ministry of Economic Affairs, which uses a point-based-system to grade the enterprise in three categories:
+That is assessed by the IND upon advice of The Netherlands Enterprise Agency (RVO), a part of Dutch Ministry of Economic Affairs.
+The requirements differ per country of origin, but generally they depend on :

 • personal experience